 Of course, physical tests cannot (and should not) be entirely eliminated from the product design process.
 Physical and virtual prototyping are not mutually exclusive—they are complementary.
 But with computer-aided engineering (CAE), the days, weeks or months of physical testing turn into hours or sometimes even minutes of a simulation run.

-So why aren’t all designers using simulation yet?
-Several barriers have prevented a more widespread adoption of simulation tools by electrical engineers and designers—and here’s how SimScale is aiming to challenge this status quo:
+Why aren’t all designers using simulation yet?
+Several barriers have prevented a more widespread adoption of simulation tools by engineers and designers—and here’s how SimScale is aiming to challenge this status quo:

-- Accessibility: Traditional software needs to be installed locally on expensive high-performing computers, which are idle most of the time.
+Accessibility: Traditional software needs to be installed locally on expensive high-performing computers, most of which remain idle most of the time.
 With SimScale, all computations are cloud-based—all you need is a web browser.

 Engineering Problem: Strength Analysis of Heavy Equipment (Tractor Loader Arm)

 In this case study, we will illustrate how to leverage simulation to achieve the following goals: